wgxli/chinese-text-analyzer/README.md

 - requests
 - g2pc

+## Usage
+- Start `daemon.py`.
+You might have to adjust the port (default `1337`) if it's taken.
+- Run `python3 client.py "your Chinese text here"`.
+This will open the analysis results in a popup window.
+- Running `shortcut.sh` will analyze whatever text is currently selected.

 ## Tips
 This is my current setup:
 - Have the daemon (`daemon.py`) run on startup.
 - Bind `shortcut.sh` to a keyboard shortcut.
-This allows quick analysis of whatever text is currently selected.
+This makes looking up words extremely quick.
+(Just select the text, and press a few keys.)